tomdaweiqq/drupal-gratis-theme/README.txt

-Version 7.x-2.2, October, 2014
+Version 2.0, August, 2014

 -- SUMMARY --

-Gratis is a responsive Drupal 7 HTML5 Sass based theme designed and developed by Danny Englander (Twitter: @Danny_Englander).
-It allows for a choice color palettes on the theme's settings page.
+gratis 2 is a responsive Drupal 7 HTML5 theme designed and developed by Danny Englander (Twitter: @Danny_Englander). gratis 2.0 has been re-architected from the ground up using Sass, Susy and Compass.

-Gratis is aimed at users who want to get a nice looking theme up and running in short order, may not want to take the time to create a sub-theme and mess with regions, settings, media queries, and other highly technical things.
+gratis allows for a choice color palettes in the theme's settings page. and is aimed at users who want to get a nice looking theme up and running in short order, may not want to take the time to create a sub-theme and fiddle with regions, settings, media queries, and other highly technical things.
 It's also aimed at a casual Drupal user who has some familiarity with building sites.
 This theme also does not require any base theme.

+-- Theme Dependency (NONE) --

 -- CONFIGURATION --

 - Configure theme settings in Administration > Appearance > Settings >
-Gratis or /admin/appearance/settings/gratis and choose various options available.
+gratis or admin/appearance/settings/gratis and choose various options available.

 -- THEME SETTINGS UI --

-- Choice of several color palettes: Turquoise Blue, Cool Purple, Pumpkin Orange, Olive Green, Pomegranate Red, Seafoam Green, Green Gray, Pink, Mustard, Surf Green, Maillot Jaune (Dark background), Caribe (Dark background), and Chartreuse (Dark background)
+- Choice of several color palettes: Turquoise Blue, Cool Purple, Pumpkin Orange, Olive Green, Pomegranate Red, Seafoam Green, Green Gray.
+gratis 2 also has some new colors, Mustard and Royal Turquoise.

 - Toggle Breadcrumbs on or off